 Overview

-Generally in space missions, onboard time is set up by the spacecraft's own clock source and corrected by ground or GNSS.
+Generally in CAST space missions, onboard time is set up by the spacecraft’s own clock source and corrected by ground or GNSS.
 Near-earth spacecraft can correct time by GNSS.
 For deep space exploration and other spacecraft whose time cannot be corrected by GNSS, the time difference is calculated and corrected by the data transmission from spacecraft to earth.

 China Space Station example